 - ⅓ cup Quinoa Flakes or cooked quinoa

 - 1 tablespoon ground flaxseeds or chia seeds

 - 1 tablespoon unsweetened cocoa powder

 - 1 teaspoon vanilla extract

 - 1 -2 tablespoons Swerve to taste

-- Combine all ingredients in a blender and process until smooth.
+- Process until smooth.
 Add ice as desired.